Cases and Results

 In his claim, Henry contended that the crane was faulty.

-The defendant did not deny liability and the matter was set down on March 3,
+The defendant did not deny liability and the matter was set down on March 3, 2013 for assessment of damages.

 Doctors who had treated Henry testified at the hearing.